hoangatuan/SPM-Selective-Testing/README.md

 | FeatureB source code changed | Only FeatureBTests is marked as changed |
 | Core source code changed | FeatureATests, FeatureBTests, and CoreTests are marked as changed |

+## Prerequisite

+- Your project is using SPM & Modular architecture
+- Your project is using [Test plan](https://developer.apple.com/documentation/xcode/organizing-tests-to-improve-feedback) to organize tests

 ## Installation